The Society (Church of England)

 The Society's stated purposes are:

 History

-Plans for creation of The Society were announced on 24 September 2010 by a group of bishops of the Church of England who do not ordain women to the priesthood.
+Plans for creation of The Society were announced on 24 September 2010, by a group of bishops of the Church of England who did not ordain women to the priesthood.
 This was in preparation for the new situation that would arise following the ordination of women to the episcopate.
 Its council of bishops began to meet regularly in 2013.
 In 2014, its members appointed a bishop's representative for each diocese of the Church of England.
 Registration began in 2014 of male transitional or permanent deacons and female permanent deacons as "Deacons of The Society" and male priests as "Priests of The Society".